Funkschy/clojure-react-native-starter/README.md

 This will automatically initialize a functioning React Native app using [ClojureScript](https://clojurescript.org/) and [Reagent](https://github.com/reagent-project/reagent)

-The resulting app does NOT use metro, it's a pure react native app written in Clojure
+The resulting app does NOT use expo, it's a pure react native app written in Clojure

 ## Dependencies